HA-Qodex/Food_App/README.md

 # food_app
-This app is created using Flutter
+This app has been created using Flutter

 # Contents
 * E-commerce App